 More ways to live a lower impact lifestyle with kids

 I remember almost 10 years ago when I was searching for a better lifestyle that was healthier and more sustainable.
-But I struggled with even how to go green.
-It seemed so daunting especially with how I had been living. going green wasn’t even on my radar and was so foreign, but I knew it was a step in the right direction for my marriage and future family.
+I struggled with even how to go green and make eco-friendly choices.
+Thankfully in the last 5 or so years it has been exponentially easier, especially choosing sustainable living with children.
+Back then it seemed so daunting that going green wasn’t even on my radar and was so foreign, but I knew it was a step in the right direction for my marriage and future family.
 Today it is who I am and I am so glad that I took those steps.

 Any links to products I recommend are affiliate ads.

 I have chosen to buy glass and metal storage containers for food and have gotten rid of old plastic old ones.
 I also do not even use plastic ziplock bags.
 The most important plastic for to get rid of is anything that comes in contact with food.

 This also means that I do not want plastic toys in my house.
 Kids gnaw and chew on everything… so why lets them put something in their mouths that can potentially harm them.
 This is especially since heat and scratches can break down the chemical composition of plastic over time, releasing its toxins… sounds like a kid’s hot, slobbery mouth can do just this over time.
 I LOVE the

 Reduce and Recycle

 This is everything from the plastic that is unavoidable to cardboard, tin, aluminum, paper, and glass.